masikol/barapost/README.md

 `./fastQA5-sorter.py`

   2. Process all files in the working directory that start with "some_my_fastq".
+Do not compress output files.
 Place reads with mean Phred33 quality < 15 into separate "trash" file:

-`./fastQA5-sorter.py some_my_fastq* -q 15`
+`./fastQA5-sorter.py some_my_fastq* -q 15 -z false`

-  2. Process one FASTQ file with default settings.
+  3. Process one FASTQ file with default settings.
      File `reads.fastq` has been already processed by "barapost.py".
      Results of "barapost.py" work are in directory `prober_outdir`:

 `./fastQA5-sorter.py reads.fastq.gz -r prober_outdir/`

-  3. Process a FASTQ file and a FASTA file, place results in `outdir` directory.
+  4. Process a FASTQ file and a FASTA file, place results in `outdir` directory.
      Files `reads.fastq.gz` and `another_sequences.fasta` have been already processed by "barapost.py".
      Results of "barapost.py" work are in directory `prober_outdir`:

 `./fastQA5-sorter.py reads.fastq.gz another_sequences.fasta -o outdir -r prober_outdir/`

-  4. Process all FASTQ, FASTA and FAST5 files in directory named `dir_with_seqs`.
+  5. Process all FASTQ, FASTA and FAST5 files in directory named `dir_with_seqs`.
 Sort by species.
      All these files have been already processed by "barapost.py".
 Perform "FAST5 untwisting".
      Results of "barapost.py" work are in directory `prober_outdir`: